joseph-long/essayer/_drafts/defaults.md

     4 %}

 [^afy]: This one kept popping up on people's dashboards as `googleapis.com`.
-    Needless to say, that left many people scratching their heads--Google has so many APIs, so which one is it?
+    Needless to say, that left many people scratching their heads—Google has so many APIs, so which one is it?
 As it turns out, the full URL for the referrer was `http://www.googleapis.com/auth/chrome-content-suggestions`,
     and some light google-ing of the <span class="sc">url</span> revealed